area17/twill/docs/.sections/form-fields.md

 #### Using repeater fields

-The following example demonstrates how to define a relationship between `Team` and `TeamMember` modules to implement a `team-member` repeater field.
+The following example demonstrates how to define a relationship between `Team` and `TeamMember` modules to implement a `team-member` repeater.

 #### Create the modules